 The pro prospects continued to pile up under Mason, as four pitchers – Jake Joyce (Washington Nationals), Eddie Campbell (Seattle Mariners), Colin O’Keefe (Los Angeles Angels) and Mantiply (Detroit Tigers), again – were drafted by Major League clubs.
 Two more signed pro contracts as Devin Burke signed with the Colorado Rockies and Clark Labitan signed with the Frontier League’s Schaumburg Boomers.

-While playing at Northeastern, the Franklin, Mass., native was captain in 1996 and 1997, and helped NU to America East championships in 1994 and 1997.
+While playing at Northeastern, the Franklin, Massachusetts, native was the team’s captain in 1996 and 1997, and helped NU to America East championships in 1994 and 1997.
 In his four years, he found his way into the record books on both sides of the ball, as his 19 career home runs rank high in Husky history and, defensively, he holds the NU record for errorless chances in a season with 242 (1997).

 Mason and his wife, Leigh, reside in Christiansburg.